 These discolour teeth, wear them down and cause gingivitis.
 Foods with seeds and bones can also pierce the soft gum tissue and become lodged.
 Avoid them to reduce the possibility of dental emergencies.

 Your family will not have the same bacteria in their mouth as you.
 In fact, if someone is feeling unwell they can transmit the infection to you if your toothbrushes are kept in close contact.
 Use separate toothbrush holders for your family members.
 Clean the brush before every use too.

-Do not use sanitizing wipes or disinfectant on your toothbrush or dental appliances!
+Do not use sanitizing wipes or disinfectants on your toothbrush or dental appliances!
 These can be toxic if ingested.
-Baby sterilizing tablets and liquid are a good way to sterilize toothbrush heads, retainers, gum shields and Invisalign.
+Baby sterilizing tablets and liquid is a good way to sterilize toothbrush heads, retainers, gum shields, and Invisalign.